-Main cast: Shailene Woodley (Hazel Grace Lancaster), Ansel Elgort (Augustus Waters), Laura Dern (Frannie Lancaster), Sam Trammell (Michael Lancaster), Nat Wolff (Isaac), and William Dafoe (Peter van Houten)
+Main cast: Shailene Woodley (Hazel Grace Lancaster), Ansel Elgort (Augustus Waters), Laura Dern (Frannie Lancaster), Sam Trammell (Michael Lancaster), Nat Wolff (Isaac), and Willem Dafoe (Peter van Houten)

 Director: Josh Boone

 The Fault in Our Stars, based on John Green’s bestselling novel of the same name, is all about cancer and romance.
 Hazel Grace Lancaster, 16, has thyroid cancer that has metastasized to her lungs and required her to take the experimental drug Phalanxitor (a made-up drug that doesn’t exist outside this story, by the way).
 She is currently fine, but she’s also depressed, according to her parents and her doctor.
 They make her attend a support group at a church, and she’s all “Oh!
 I’m too cynical for this kind of thing!” until Augustus Waters shows up one day.
 They fall in love, but he too has cancer – osteosarcoma that has already taken away his right leg.
 They don’t have much time together, but they want to star in their own Korean tearjerker-style melodrama, so they decide to head over to Amsterdam to discover what the author of Grace’s favorite book has in mind for an ending of the book.
 The book is a literary-style epic of a leukemia patient’s experiences, and ends in mid-sentence as Anna was about to die, you see, and Grace wants to get some closure for the story before she too leaves this world.